HackYourFuture/JavaScript3/Week3/MAKEME.md

 Here are the requirements:

 - Create a separate `.js` for every function you create
-- Import all top-level functions into the `script.js` file to execute
+- Import all top-level functions into the `script.js` file to execute when the window has loaded
+- Rewrite your logic to be as simple as possible.
+Use loops and logical operators when needed
+- Rename your functions and variables to be as semantic as possible
+- Store all your JavaScript files, besides `script.js` in a folder called `util` (short for utility functions)

+> Utility functions are reusable functions that are made to solve common problems.
+They are regular functions that perform tasks like: performing a calculation, transform one data type into another or perform a DOM operation.

 ### 4.2 Add a feature: Pagination

 You might have noticed that when a user selects a repository that has many contributors, the page's height becomes bigger and bigger (thus forcing the user to scroll down).
-Let's change that, by adding pagination!
+Let's change that by adding pagination!

 What is pagination?
 Take a look at this:

 ![Pagination Example](https://lorisleiva.com/assets/img/pagination_1.1785fc69.png)

-As you can see there are many pages
+In the illustration, each number represents a page.
+You might have seen it before on websites like Amazon, when you're browsing through different products.

+We'll replicate this functionality to allow a user to browse through different contributors without have to scroll incessantly.

 Here are the requirements:

-- Each "page" should contain at max 5 contributors.
-If the repository selected contains more than 5 contributors, it will get split up unto a different page
+- Each "page" should contain at maximum 5 contributors.
+If the repository selected contains more than 5 contributors, it will get split up unto a different page (and thus create another addition)
+- Slice the array into smaller parts and create a new page every time the maximum has been reached
+- Allow a user to click from page to page by clicking on the number, or an arrow to go one page forward or backward

 Good luck!